petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/pages/paths.md

 ## Viewing Page Path Analytics

 A page’s path analytics are reported in the Path tab of a page’s screen.
-The diagram reports the most common traffic sources for the page.
+The diagram reports the most common traffic sources for the page ordered from most traffic to least traffic.
+If two sources or two pages have the same amount of traffic, the last one to be visited is displayed on top.

 ![The path diagram reports the most common traffic sources for the page.](paths/images/01.png)